 BiographyAcosta, Bert Blanchard b.
-January 1, 1895, San Diego, California; Married; Pilot; Possible prior military service as an instructor for the Canadian Airforce, was one of Admiral Byrd’s pilots on the transAtlancitc crossing on June 29, 1927; Single (separated/divorced); Aeronautical engineer and Barnstormer; No political affiliation; received passport# 678 New York series (5107) on November 10, 1936 which listed his address as 46 West 17th Street, NYC; Served with the Republican Air Force as a pilot, bombers flying Potez 54s, claimed to have downed three He 51s; Returned to the US on January 14, 1937 aboard the Paris; d.
-September 1, 1954, Denver, Colorado, ashes buried at sea; Unsuccessfully attempted to sue the Republican government for back wages.
+January 1, 1895, San Diego, California; Married; Pilot; Possible prior military service as an instructor for the Canadian Airforce, transferred to the US military as an instructor and received a commission in the Navy, was one of Admiral Byrd’s pilots on the trans-Atlantic crossing on June 29, 1927; Single (separated/divorced); Aeronautical engineer and Barnstormer; No political affiliation; Received Passport# 678, New York series (5107), on November 10, 1936 which listed his address as 46 West 17th Street, NYC; Served with the Republican Air Force as a pilot, flying Potez 54 bombers, claimed to have downed three Heinkel 51s; Returned to the US on January 14, 1937 aboard the Paris; d.
+September 1, 1954, Denver, Colorado; Buried in Pierce Brothers Valhalla Memorial Park, North Hollywood, Los Angeles, California; Unsuccessfully attempted to sue Republican government for back wages.

 Source: Scope of Soviet Activity; John Carver Edwards, Airmen Without Portfolio, Westport, Connecticut: Praeger, 1997; L-W Tree Ancestry; Find-a-Grave# 6665.
 Code A

 Photograph: Bert Acosta.
 Photograph Corbis.